Teaching Career Overview

 - Professional Teacher Preparation: Complete a multiple subject teacher preparation program including student teaching.

-- BASIC SKILLS REQUIREMENT: This requirement can be satisfied by passing the California Basic Skills Test (CBEST) or by a CCTC-approved alternative option.
+- BASIC SKILLS REQUIREMENT: This requirement can be satisfied by passing the California Basic Skills Test (CBEST) or by a CCTC approved alternative option such as coursework, CSET exams, or others.

 - SUBJECT MATTER COMPETENCE: Pass all sections of the California Subject Examination for Teachers; Multiple Subjects (CSET) to establish subject matter competency or complete a program that offers a waiver, such as those offered through CSULB and many other CSU schools.

 College Majors for Teaching

 This pathway focuses on students interested in becoming an elementary school teacher (TK-6) and earning a Multiple Subject Credential.
 As an elementary teacher, you will need to teach many subjects including language arts, mathematics, science, social studies, visual and performing arts, physical education, and human development.
 There are many possible majors but it is best to major in a subject that will encompass all of these areas, such as Liberal Studies.
 However, other majors such as child development, human development, human services, or psychology are also excellent pathways for elementary teaching.

 See a counselor for help with selecting a major.